The Incredibles (video game): Plot

-As the Incredible family finally meets up outside the secret lava labs, Mirage helps them activate and launch one of Syndrome's rockets from the rocket silo, which they use to reach Metroville, where the Omnidroid is wreaking havoc on the populace.
+As the Incredible family meets up outside the secret lava labs, Mirage helps them activate and launch one of Syndrome's rockets from the rocket silo, which they use to reach Metroville, where the Omnidroid is wreaking havoc on the populace.
 The Incredibles and Frozone work together to destroy the robot, stop Syndrome and save the world.
-Syndrome escapes from the battle in the city, but is later killed offscreen when he attempts to kidnap Jack-Jack Parr as revenge.
+Syndrome escapes from the battle in the city, but is killed offscreen when he attempts to kidnap Jack-Jack Parr as revenge.
 The Incredibles meet with their family friend and CIA agent Rick Dicker, who acquits and relieves them of their lives as superheroes in hiding, and they are loved by the public again for their efforts.

 Reception

 The Incredibles received "mixed" reviews on all platforms according to the review aggregation website Metacritic.
 In Japan, where it was ported on December 2, 2004, Famitsu gave it a score of 29 out of 40 for the PlayStation 2 version, and 23 out of 40 for the Game Boy Advance version.

+Electronic Gaming Monthly called it a "reasonably entertaining" but "underwhelming" experience with "boring levels", "sluggish controls", "annoying, timed puzzles", "steep difficulty", and "cheap deaths".
+IGN reviewer Juan Castro gave it a 6.5 "okay" score, saying that the game "nails the feel of the movie and boasts varied gameplay" but that "sloppy control and tired gameplay muddles the experience."

 Sales

 According to the NPD Group, The Incredibles was one of the best-selling movie-based video games from 2004 to 2005, generating $57.4 million in profit.
 In the United States, The Incredibles' Game Boy Advance release sold 1 million copies and earned $29 million by August 2006.
 During the period between January 2000 and August 2006, it was the 15th highest-selling game launched for the Game Boy Advance, Nintendo DS or PlayStation Portable in that country.

 By July 2006, the PlayStation 2 version of The Incredibles had sold 740,000 copies and earned $24 million in the United States.
 Next Generation ranked it as the 87th highest-selling game launched for the PlayStation 2, Xbox or GameCube between January 2000 and July 2006 in that country.
 Combined console sales of the Incredibles series reached 1.5 million units in the United States by July 2006.
 The PlayStation 2 version also received a "Platinum" sales award from the Entertainment and Leisure Software Publishers Association (ELSPA), indicating sales of at least 300,000 copies in the United Kingdom.

+By February 2006, the game sold 6 million copies.

 Sequel

 Continuing after the events of the game, a sequel titled The Incredibles: Rise of the Underminer was released in 2005.
 Rise of the Underminer serves as an alternative sequel to the first game and film, featuring Mr. Incredible and Frozone as playable characters, with the option of two-player cooperative play as a new addition.
-The game revolves around Mr. Incredible and Frozone as they team up together to defeat the Underminer and his robot army from taking over the world.
-Following the release of Incredibles 2 (2018), it is now non-canon.
+The game revolves around Mr. Incredible and Frozone as they team up together to defeat the Underminer and stop his robot army from taking over the world.